vickiebananas/nu-web-dev/_units/unit6.md

 - What is a client-side framework and what purpose does it serve?

 ### NodeJS and Asynchronous Programming
+- What is NodeJS and how can it be used?
 - What’s the difference between sync vs async code?
-- What is NodeJS and how can it be used?
 - What’s the difference between blocking vs non-blocking code and sync vs async code?

+> The last two questions, while listed directly under NodeJS, will apply to most JS frameworks including the more popular AngularJS and VueJS!
+{: .block-tip}

 ### React (a.k.a.
 ReactJS)
 - What is ReactJS and how can it be used?